Revixxd/weather-app/README.md

 To do

-- make more css styling for components
+- make more css styling for components (animation on search overlay component)
 - button location/temperature functionality
 - loading on components (with animation)
 - local storage to save cities